Scholar of Global Distinction Program

 - Globally intensive courses

 Scholar of Global Distinction institutions have agreed that foreign language courses, as well as courses with “World,” “Global,” “International,” “Comparative” or “Cultural” in the course title, as well as Geography 111 and General and Cultural Anthropology are inherently global.
 Each Scholar of Global Distinction campus creates their own process for designating globalized courses.
 World View and its pan-university partners offer course-development grants and coordinates University research visits for individual instructors to create modules that infuse global connections, context and content into courses they teach.

 - International activities and dialogues

-World View and its partners help colleges identify speakers, films, webinars, webcasts and other activities and resources that educate and inspire faculty and students about global regions and issues.
+Scholar of Global Distinction campuses offer international activities and dialogues to students as part of the program.
+World View and its partners provide support by helping colleges identify speakers, films, webinars, webcasts and other activities and resources that educate faculty and students about global regions and issues.

 - Faculty professional development

-World View offers year-round global education professional development, including fall symposia and spring seminars, global study visits and a global education leadership program, that help educators broaden their global perspective and develop strategies and action plans for globalizing their classrooms and campuses.
-The fall symposia offer special sessions for Global Distinction campuses.
+Scholar of Global Distinction campuses commit to offering professional development to its faculty.
+World View offers year-round global education professional development, including fall symposium, global study visits, and global is local and leadership programs, that help educators broaden their global perspective and develop strategies and action plans for globalizing their classrooms and campuses.

 Asheville-Buncombe Technical Community College